Frequently Asked Questions

 After many years of proposing to Black Gold various alternatives in sharing costs more equitably, our requests were always denied.
 We have the resources, staffing, and funding to better provide for our patrons without relying on Black Gold.

 We hope you will find what you are looking for in our collections.
-If you do not, please let us know what you are looking for either via a purchase suggestion in your library account, through an email at Ask A Librarian, in person or via telephone.
+If you do not, please let us know what you are looking for either via suggest a title, through an email at Ask A Librarian, in person, or via telephone.
 We want to hear what you’re looking for!
-We may also be able to direct your request to Zip Books or help you find existing items in our collection that meet your needs.
+We may also be able to help you find existing items in our collection that meet your needs.

 Yes.
 You will still have access to all of our digital platforms.
 Since we will no longer share Libby with other patrons in Black Gold, for example, you may see that you will not need to wait as long for your item.